 I have learned not to punish myself by drinking in order to numb my anger and resentment.

-I do know if I can forgive I can keep my hard earned sobriety and most important my heart will not grow hardened.
+I do know if I can forgive I can keep my hard-earned sobriety and most importantly my heart will not grow hardened.

 I believe extending forgiveness is the ultimate act of love to ourselves and to others .